Exploring Mumbai’s CSMVS Museum

 Stepping Back in Time: So Much History to Unpack

-Mind-Blown by the Buddhist and Zoroastrian Collections
+Mind-Blown by the Hindu, Buddhist, and Zoroastrian Collections

 Global Vibes: A World Tour on the Top Floors

 The upper floors are where the museum really shows off its global connections.
-I wasn’t expecting to see artifacts from China and Japan, but there they were!
+I wasn’t expecting to see artifacts from China and Japan, but there they were.
 Beautiful pottery, intricate lacquerware, and delicate scrolls.
 It's a great example of how Mumbai has always been a hub for trade and cultural exchange.

 The Verdict: Was It Worth It?